 The requirement to communicate with the public about instances where BWCs are deployed should be explicitly defined in its own section of the procedure, for the benefit of officers as well as the general public.
 At present, the policy enables conditions of general surveillance, albeit sporadically, and it is incumbent on the Service to demonstrate that this is not the case.
 The disciplinary framework associated with the BWC camera policy should be public and available for review throughout this consultation process.
 There are several aspects of the Rationale for the procedure that should be modified.
-First, the ideas that the BWCs capture an "accurate" record of police encounters with the public should be altered to read "capture a record of police encounters with the public" in order to reflect the use the BWCs as evidence.
-Second, the purpose of "protecting officers from unwarranted accusations of misconduct" as distinct from the process of resolving complaints against the police is confusing and unnecessary: it implies that a considerable number of complaints against the police are vexatious and made in bad faith.
+First, the ideas that the BWCs capture an "accurate" record of police encounters with the public should be altered to read "capture a record of police encounters with the public should be altered to read "capture a record of police encounters with the public should be accusations of misconduct" as distinct from the process of resolving complaints against the police is confusing and unnecessary: it implies that a considerable number of complaints against the police are vexatious and made in bad faith.
 As such, this phrase does not need to be included in the policy, because it runs contrary to the Policy's commitment to bias-free service delivery.